learn-co-curriculum/dsc-visualizing-time-series-data-lab/README.md

 ![png](index_files/index_15_0.png)

-You can see 10 subplots correspoding to the number of columns in your new DataFrame.
+You can see 10 subplots corresponding to the number of columns in your new DataFrame.
 Each plot is 365 days in length following the annual frequency.

 Now, plot the same plots in an overlapping way.